johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 If multiplication isn't allowed to happen, two things happen.
 Firstly, the enthusiasm and fresh experiences of discipleship fails to be converted into fruitful, practical expressions of love and faithfulness.
 If freshly-discipled people are not encouraged and facilitated to move outwards and make disciples, what they have learned becomes theoretical and the generated momentum is easily lost.

 It also risks inflaming selfish ambition.
-This happens when disciples aspiring to positions of leadership and prominence begin to compete against each other to demonstrate whom is the more committed (see, for example, Mark 10:26-45).
+This happens when disciples aspiring to positions of leadership and prominence begin to compete against each other to demonstrate whom is the more committed (see Mark 10:26-45).
 When people are encouraged to move outwards, into new contexts, this energy is dissipated more beneficially.

 ### Multiplication within Acts ###

-The scripture citations below, from the book of Acts, demonstrate a pattern.
+The scripture citations below, from the book of Acts, illustrate a pattern.
 Examine the context of these verses in your own Bibles and try to discern how each statement represents a conclusion to a significant period of church expansion.

 -	Acts 2:46-47
 -	Acts  6:7